UCSB-CMPTGCS20-S16/CS20-S16-lab01a/README.md

 Here is the link to the cyber-dojo.org session for this lab:  http://cyber-dojo.org/enter/show/63BB65

 In this session, you have:
-* a Python *module* called `tempConversions`
+* a Python *module* called `tempConversions` in the file `tempConversions.py`
-* a Python file with test cases called `tempConversions`
+* a Python file with test cases called `test_tempConversions.py`

-Briefly: your job is to fix the two functions defined in tempConversions so that they are correct.
+Briefly: your job is to fix the two functions defined in `tempConversions.py` so that they are correct.
 Initially, it may appear that they *are* correct, because they are passing all of their test cases, as evidenced by the fact they when we click "test", the code appears "green".
 However, we soon see that our tests are not complete enough.
 So we first copy/paste two additional tests into the file `test_tempConversions.py`, and then the tests fail.
 We then can correct the code and see that the functions are now correct.

 Once you've tried the code in cyber-dojo.org, we'll go over how to do this in submit.cs as well.